Wednesday, December 31, 2008

 Sushi crime fighters

 We can all attest with some sadness that Saturday morning cartoons are no longer what they used to be.
-We all had our favorites (though mine were limited because our antennaed television on the farm only picked up 4-5 channels) and look upon these bastard creations as pure blasphemy.
+We all had our favorites (though mine were limited because our antennaed television on the farm only picked up 4-5 channels) and look upon these creations as pure blasphemy.

 Well, this morning I woke up early with nothing to do, so I went channel surfing.
 That's when I discovered the wacky world of the Sushi Pack.
 They are tiny pieces of sushi that fight crime using their wits first...and culinary weapons only as a last resort.